lukehorvat/github-ast-viewer/README.md

 All contributions are welcome.

-Execute `npm install` to fetch the dependencies, and `npm start` to auto-build the extension while you work.
-Once you've committed your changes using Git, just open a pull request.
+After cloning the repository using Git, execute `npm install` to fetch the dependencies, and `npm start` to auto-build the extension while you work.
+Once you've committed your changes, just open a pull request on GitHub.

+In particular, a few things I'd like help with:

+- Adding support for more programming languages.
+This isn't easy, because all parsing has to be done in the browser via JavaScript, which drastically reduces our choice of parsers.
+So if you know of any robust JavaScript-based parsers for other languages (that are as good as [Esprima](https://github.com/jquery/esprima)), let me know.
+- Implementing handling of GitHub Gists.
+- Investigating feasibility of AST *editing* via the GitHub interface.
+[Woah](http://i.imgur.com/dOr884t.gif).

 ## Disclaimer

-This extension is not officially affiliated with GitHub in any way.
+The extension is not officially affiliated with GitHub in any way.
 Use at own risk.